dschnare/vanilla/README.md

 ## Release History

+**v1.0.2** Add `meta` and `partials` options, add caching to included resources.

+**v1.0.1** Improved existing directives by adding ability to pass meta variables to included resources and to include non-HMTL resources via the `<v:include>` directive.

+**v1.0.0** First Grunt plugin release that supported all directives.

+**v0.2.1** Standardized webPath option and added support for including module-like scripts from directories.

+**v0.1.2** Added several new directives and improved stablity.

 **v0.0.5** First relase, used custom file wrangling code.

-**v0.1.2** Added several new directives and improved stablity.

-**v0.2.1** Standardized webPath option and added support for including module-like scripts from directories.

-**v1.0.0** First Grunt plugin release that supported all directives.

-**v1.0.1** Improved existing directives by adding ability to pass meta variables to included resources and to include non-HMTL resources via the `<v:include>` directive.